naenumtou/nmd_model/README.md

 Under **BCBS 368** (*Interest Rate Risk in the Banking Book*, April 2016), banks are required to model NMD Behavior explicitly, quantify how sensitive their economic value is to interest rate movements, and report this exposure to regulators.
 This repository implements the complete NMD Modeling framework from raw data to IRRBB Disclosure tables with consideration of ILAAP integrated.

 ## Project Structure
-The project is built as **10 sequential Jupyter notebooks** (Notebook 01 - Notebook 10), each responsible for one modeling layer.
+The project is built as **10 Sequential Jupyter Notebooks** (Notebook 01 - Notebook 10), each responsible for one modeling layer.
 Outputs from upstream notebooks flow as inputs into downstream ones via serialized model objects (`.pkl`).

 ```
 Synthetic Data → Behavioral Models → Rate Models → Valuation → Hedging → IRRBB Report